 If your parents filed a foreign tax return, please submit a translated copy of the tax return.
 After review, you will be notified if any additional documentation is needed.

 It depends on what information is on the document.
 We cannot accept any documents containing a Social Security Number (SSN) by email.
 This is for the protection of your information.
-Documents with SSN would need to be submitted in one of the following ways:
+Documents with visible Social Security Numbers (SSN) would need to be submitted in one of the following ways:

 Mail: Office of Financial Aid, 9201 University City Blvd.
 Charlotte, NC 28223